tldr-pages/tldr/pages/common/uv.md

 `uv sync`

-- Create a lockfile for the project's dependencies:
+- Create a lock file for the project's dependencies:

 `uv lock`